triton9000/windows-to-wsl2-screenshots/README.md

 stop-screenshot-monitor
 ```

-Now just take screenshots and paste paths directly into Claude Code, VS Code, or any application!
+Now just take screenshots and paste paths directly into Claude Code, VS Code, or any application thae uses WSL2!

 ## 🎬 Demo

 ![Screenshot showing the tool in action](demo-screenshot.png)

-*The tool automatically detects screenshots, saves them, and copies the path to your clipboard - ready for instant pasting into Claude Code, VS Code, or any application!*
+*The tool automatically detects screenshots, saves them, and copies the path to your clipboard - ready for instant pasting into Claude Code, VS Code, or any application that uses WSL2!*

 ## Troubleshooting